ArthDubey/MCQdistractors-Generating-semantically-similar-text/README.md

 ## Creation of Vocabulary

 The following steps were followed in order to create the Vocabulary-
-1. All of the words from the train.csv file and test.csv file along with their number of occurances were saved in pickle format.
+1. All of the words from extensive essays and articles mined online along with their number of occurances were saved in pickle format.
-2. As this vocabulary may not have been extensive enough for us to get the words we needed.
-For example
+2. As this vocabulary may not have been extensive enough for us to get the words we needed

-   _In example 149 in the submitted 'answer.csv' you can find, the actual answer is - 'The dummies books will continue to be     popular' and the generated distractors are - 'The crosswords books will continue to be popular.' and
-   'The dummies books will cease to be popular .'_

-   As the words 'cease' and 'crosswords' (which were essential in creating distractors) may not have been on the vocabulary so   some essential extra words of English were needed.

 3. So the following Corpus was additionally used to expand the vocabulary.

    Source - http://www.nltk.org/nltk_data/ (28th entry)